 I’ve just touched the tip of the phobia iceberg, beginning with the letter A. On the Internet, you can find long lists of phobias that go all the way to Z.

 What is a phobia?
 It is essentially a situational anxiety.
 A person feels anxious in response to a specific situation.
-If you become so anxious about the situation that you experience anxiety in anticipation of it, endure the situation with intense anxiety, or avoid it all together, your situational anxiety has become a phobia.
-People with phobias know their fears are unreasonable or excessive but can't help but feel anxious anyways.
+If you become so anxious about the situation that you experience anxiety in anticipation of it, endure the situation with intense anxiety, or avoid it altogether, your situational anxiety has become a phobia.
+People with phobias know their fears are unreasonable or excessive but can’t help but feel anxious anyway.

-Sometimes, however, phobias can be problematic and cause one to completely restructure their life or even miss out on things that you would like to experience.
-This was the case with Whoopi Goldberg who suffered with a fear of flying.
-For a long time she traveled by private bus, even when going from coast to coast.
+Sometimes, however, phobias can be problematic and cause one to completely restructure one’s life, or even miss out on things that one would like to experience.
+This was the case with Whoopi Goldberg, who suffered with a fear of flying.
+For a long time, she traveled by private bus, even when going from coast to coast.
 She avoided flying at all cost.
-The problem of avoiding what you are afraid of is, it strengthens the fear.
+The problem with avoiding what you are afraid of is that it strengthens the fear.
 This is how phobias become stronger.

 Treatment for Phobias

 Phobias are easier to treat than one might think.
-A combination of Cognitive Therapy, relaxation training and systematic desensitization is the gold standard.
-EMDR and Hypnosis can be very helpful as well.
+A combination of Cognitive Therapy, relaxation training, and systematic desensitization is the gold standard.
+Eye Movement Desensitization and Reprocessing (EMDR) and hypnosis can be very helpful as well.